Tsukina-7mochi/esbuild-plugin-cache-deno/example/preact-npm/readme.md

-# Example: Using React from npm registry
+# Example: Using Preact from npm registry

-Using React from npm registry, mapping `react` and `react-dom/client` to remote npm modules (see `import_map.json`.)
-Mapping paths like `react-dom/` to `npm:react-dom/` are not available for the specification of import map.
+Using Preact from npm registry, mapping `preact` and `preact/hooks` to remote npm modules (see `import_map.json`.)
+Mapping paths like `preact/` to `npm:preact/` are not available for the specification of import map.